-- Set and review progress against goals on a shorter cycle (every three or six months—or even every month, depending on your context).
+- Set and review progress on a shorter cycle (every 3-6 months—or even every month, depending on your context).
 Establish regular review meetings and tracking systems to support this faster cycle.

-- If you’re in an intensive building stage, your goals might focus more on activities than outcomes for the first year or two (“get website up and running by November” vs. “build website into a hub that generates 20,000 hits a month”).
+- If you’re in an intensive building stage, your goals might focus more on activities than outcomes for the first year or two (“get the website up and running by November” versus “build website into a hub that generates 20,000 hits a month”).

 - Recognize that shifts in goals may happen, but make them explicit!
 Don’t allow them to just happen on their own—and make sure to distinguish between distractions and true changes in direction that require adjusting your targets.

 Check out some other important resources for setting goals:

 - 7 Tips For Getting Started With Goal-Setting